rstudio/ggvis/README.md

 ## Vignettes

-As well as the function level documentation, there are some vignettes (in `vignettes/`) that describe broader topics.
+As well as the function level documentation, there are some vignettes (in `vignettes/`) that describe broader topics - start with `ggvis-basics`.
 Once you've installed the package you can list all vignettes with `vignette(package = "ggvis")`.